acertio/mvp_xyz/README.md

 [XYZ](https://oauth.xyz) implementation in NodeJs.

 *This implementation has both the client and AS portions.
 It's written in NodeJs with a React front end.
-The **server** is an Express app with MongoDB and the **client** frontend is a React app.*
+The **server** is an Express app with MongoDB Atlas and the **client** frontend is a React app.*

 To run, start with the client: